Khubaeb/Billy-Fresh/implementation_status.md

 ## 13. Accounting Portal Implementation

-After reviewing the original system, we've implemented an Accounting Portal focused on report generation and data exports for accountants rather than a comprehensive bookkeeping system.
-This approach matches how the original system operated as an interface for accountants.
+After reviewing the original system, we've implemented an Accounting Portal focused on report generation and data exports for accountants.
+This approach matches how the original system operated as an interface for accountants rather than implementing a full double-entry bookkeeping system.

 ### Components Implemented